Three Questions to Ask Before Posting That Selfie

 The second major lesson is that what you’re doing on social media matters.
 Passive consumption of social media content has a negative impact on mood and mental health, whereas supportive online interactions can help to increase positive mood and create a sense of community.

-Of all the types of social media posts, selfies may be the most vilified, but the science of selfies isn’t as obvious as many imagine.
-For example, there’s no clear evidence that posting selfies reveals anything important about self-esteem.
+Of all the types of social media posts, selfies may be the most vilified, but the science of selfies isn’t as clear as many imagine.
+For example, there’s no firm evidence that posting selfies reveals anything important about one's self-esteem.
 We need to dig a little deeper to determine when selfie-posting is likely to have a negative impact on mental health.
-For the purposes of this piece, I’ll use “selfie” as shorthand for any picture of yourself — even if it’s taken by someone else, and thus not technically a selfie.
+For the purposes of this post, I’ll use “selfie” as shorthand for any picture of yourself — even if it’s taken by someone else, and thus not technically a selfie.

-Ask yourself these three questions before posting an image of yourself on social media.
-If you’re a parent to an adolescent, see if you can convince your teen to make these questions a habit.
+Ask yourself these three questions before posting an image of yourself on social media — and if you’re the parent of an adolescent, see if you can convince your teen to make these questions a habit.